Alfred Hitchcock Presents: History

 After the title sequence, Hitchcock almost always greets his audience with, "Good evening," before drolly introducing the story from an empty studio or from the set of the current episode; his usually comical monologues were written by James B. Allardice.

 At least two versions of the opening were shot for every episode.
 A version intended for the American audience would often spoof a recent popular commercial or poke fun at the sponsor, leading into the commercial.

 Hitchcock closed the show in much the same way as it opened, but mainly to tie up loose ends rather than joke.
 Frequently, a leading character in the story would have seemingly gotten away with a criminal activity.
 In the postscript, Hitchcock would briefly detail, usually unconvincingly, how fate (or the authorities) eventually brought the character to justice.
 Hitchcock told TV Guide that his reassurances that the criminal had been apprehended were "a necessary gesture to morality."

 Alfred Hitchcock Presents finished at number 6 in the Nielsen ratings for the 1956–57 season, number 12 in 1957–58, number 24 in 1958–59, and number 25 in 1959–60.
 The series was originally 25 minutes per episode, but it was expanded to 50 minutes in 1962 and retitled The Alfred Hitchcock Hour.
 Hitchcock directed 17 of the 267 filmed episodes of Alfred Hitchcock Presents — four during the first season and one or two per season thereafter.
 He directed only the fourth of the 93 50-minute episodes, entitled "I Saw the Whole Thing" with John Forsythe.
 The last new episode aired on June 26, 1965, but the series has continued to be popular in television syndication for decades, including in the UK, where it is currently being shown on Sky Arts.

 Guest stars and other actors

 Actors appearing in the most episodes include Patricia Hitchcock (Hitchcock's daughter), Dick York, Robert Horton, James Gleason, John Williams, Robert H. Harris, Russell Collins, Barbara Baxley, Ray Teal, Percy Helton, Phyllis Thaxter, Carmen Mathews, Mildred Dunnock, Alan Napier, Robert Vaughn and Vincent Price.
-Such notables as Clint Eastwood, Peter Lawford, Robert Redford, Inger Stevens, Cedric Hardwicke, Steve McQueen, Audrey Meadows, Bruce Dern, Robert Duvall, Walter Matthau, Robert Loggia, George Segal, Laurence Harvey, Claude Rains, Joan Fontaine, Thelma Ritter, Dennis Morgan, Joseph Cotten, Burt Reynolds, Vera Miles, Tom Ewell, Peter Lorre, Bette Davis, Dean Stockwell, Jessica Tandy, John Gavin, Charles Bronson, Michael Rennie, Phyllis Thaxter, Roger Moore, John Cassavetes, Peter Falk, Teresa Wright, Leslie Nielsen, Ricardo Montalbán, Harry Dean Stanton, John Forsythe, Cloris Leachman and Barbara Bel Geddes, among many others, appeared on the series.
+Such notables as Clint Eastwood, Peter Lawford, Robert Redford, Inger Stevens, Cedric Hardwicke, Steve McQueen, Audrey Meadows, Bruce Dern, Robert Duvall, Walter Matthau, Robert Loggia, George Segal, Laurence Harvey, Claude Rains, Joan Fontaine, Thelma Ritter, Sam Reese, Dennis Morgan, Joseph Cotten, Burt Reynolds, Vera Miles, Tom Ewell, Peter Lorre, Bette Davis, Dean Stockwell, Jessica Tandy, John Gavin, Charles Bronson, Michael Rennie, Phyllis Thaxter, Roger Moore, John Cassavetes, Peter Falk, Teresa Wright, Leslie Nielsen, Ricardo Montalbán, Henry Silva, Harry Dean Stanton, John Forsythe, Cloris Leachman and Barbara Bel Geddes, among many others, appeared on the series.